 by Stevie D.

 Chew toys for dogs fall into several categories, and the best kinds of pet toys for your dog depend in part on your dog's habits.
 You don't want to choose pet chew toys for a dog that swallows rawhides instead of chewing on them or a very hard chew toy for an older dog with missing teeth.
 Some dog chew toys are safe if ingested piece by piece, while other dog toys are meant to be gnawed on for a long time.
-Read on for the best dog chew toys for your pet.
+Here is how to pick the best dog chew toys for your pet.

-Find bones and hooves your dog will love.
-Many dogs love sterilized bones and cow hooves because they are the "real thing."
+Find bones and hooves your dog will love: Many dogs love sterilized bones and cow hooves because they are the "real thing."
 Some bones and hooves are processed with flavoring, or the hollow cavities are stuffed with rawhide chips and other tasty fillings that can provide hours of licking and chewing.
 Two cautions about bones and cow hooves: They may not be the best choice of dog chews for aggressive chewers because they are very hard and can chip or break teeth.
-Also, sometimes the fillings are dyed and can stain furniture, bedding or rugs, so be careful where you allow these dog chews.
+Also, sometimes the fillings are dyed and can stain furniture, bedding, or rugs, so be careful where you allow these.

 Purchase interactive chew toys: Interactive dog toys are wonderful for dogs that are left alone while their owners work.
 These dog toys are designed to be filled with treats or frozen yogurt and peanut butter, and they provide hours of stimulation and puzzlement while the dog chews, rolls, and plays with the toy to release the goodies.
 Some interactive dog toys are also ideal for playing tug and fetch (some can float for water retrieving) and are made even more attractive with squeakers and flapping tails to elicit excitement in a prey-driven dog that likes to chase and "kill" her dog treats.